If you are in sales, marketing or recruitment field, then most of the times, you have to send a single email to multiple recipients.

-The second and more effective method of sending an email to multiple recipients is to use email automation tools available in the market.
-In this blog, we are using SalesHandy as the email automation tool to create a mail merge campaign.
+The second and more effective way of sending an email to multiple recipients is to use mail merge method.
+In this blog, we are using SalesHandy to create a personalized mail merge campaign.

-Their mail merge feature comes with an automated follow-up feature which enables the users to set up to 9 follow-up stages for their email campaign.
-And without further elaborating the features, let’s show you how to send email to multiple recipients from Gmail using mail merge feature.
+Their mail merge feature comes with an automated follow-up feature which enables the users to set up to 9 follow-up stages for their email campaign getting you great open and reply rate.
+Without further ado, let’s show you how to send email to multiple recipients from Gmail using mail merge: